TL;DR

 - The other vehicle's registration plate.

-- Get Witness Details: If there are any independent witnesses, politely ask for their name and contact number.
+- Get Witness Details: If there are any regulated witnesses, politely ask for their name and contact number.
 Their account can be invaluable.

-- Report to the Police: You must report the accident to the police within 24 hours if someone is injured, or if you did not exchange details at the scene.
+- Report to the Police: you should consider whether you may need to report the accident to the police within 24 hours if someone is injured, or if you did not exchange details at the scene.

 After the Incident:

-- Contact Your Insurer: Report the incident to your insurance provider as soon as possible, ideally within 24 hours.
-You must do this even if you do not intend to make a claim.
+- Contact Your Insurer: Report the incident to your insurance provider as soon as possible, ideally within 24 hours. you should consider whether you may need to do this even if you do not intend to make a claim.
 Failing to report an incident can invalidate your policy.

 Why Choose WeCovr for Your UK Motor Insurance?

 Navigating the complex world of UK motor insurance can be time-consuming and confusing.
-As an independent, FCA-authorised broker, WeCovr acts as your expert guide, putting your interests first.
+A WeCovr specialist or one of our broker partners acts as your expert guide, putting your interests first.

-- Whole-of-Market Access: We compare quotes from a huge panel of the UK's leading and specialist insurers, giving you access to deals and policies you won't find on standard comparison sites.
+- panel-based Access: We compare quotes from a huge panel of the UK's leading and specialist insurers, giving you access to deals and policies you won't find on standard comparison sites.

 - Personalised Service: We take the time to understand your unique needs, ensuring you get the right cover, with the right extras, at the right price.
 We don't believe in one-size-fits-all.

-- Save Time and Money: Our service is provided at no cost to you.
+- Save Time and Money: Our service is provided at no separate broker fee where applicable to you.
 We do the hard work of searching the market, translating the jargon, and presenting you with the best options, saving you both time and money.
 Our customers also benefit from discounts on other insurance products when they purchase motor or life cover with us.

 - Trusted and Reliable: With high customer satisfaction ratings and a commitment to transparency, we build lasting relationships based on trust and excellent service.